 Independent from affiliations and dogmas

-United in our Love for America, Respect for the Constitution, Duty to our Communities
+United in our Love for America, Reverence for Democracy, Respect for the Constitution, Duty to our Communities

 The vast majority of local elected offices are considered nonpartisan.